Skip to main content

 6 mentions Positive Neutral Negative

-• “For the price and replay value, it is worth the price as is, but will no doubt get even better.”
+• “For the price and replay value it is worth the price, as is, but will no doubt get even better.”

-• “Look forward to the different skills being fleshed out further as that will continue to add additional playstyles and replayability.”
+• “Look forward to the different skills being fleshed out further as that will continue to add additional different playstyles and replayability.”

 • “Pretty cool open world voxel RPG with endless replayability.”

-• “These factors combined are the reason I decided to give this game another shot once it's a little more playable.”
+• “These factors combined are the reason that I decided to give this game another shot once it's a little more playable.”

 • “Look forward to the different skills being fleshed out further, as that will continue to add additional playstyles and replayability.”